aperezdc/perezdecastro.org/2019/webkit-2.26-six-month-retrospective.markdown

 duplicating network code because [libsoup][libsoup] *also* implements them.

-Now that [<abbr title="HTTP Strict Transport Security">HSTS</abbr>](#hsts) support was added, [Claudio][csaavedra] and [Carlos][blog-carlosgc] decided that it was a good moment to switch libsoup's implementation so WebSockets can now also benefit from it.
-This also made it possible to provide the [RFC-7692](https://tools.ietf.org/html/rfc7692) `permessage-deflate` extension, which allows applications to request compression of message payloads.
+Now that [<abbr title="HTTP Strict Transport Security">HSTS</abbr>](#hsts) support is in place, [Claudio][csaavedra] and [Carlos][blog-carlosgc] decided that it was a good moment to switch libsoup's implementation so WebSockets can now also benefit from it.
+This also made possible to provide the [RFC-7692](https://tools.ietf.org/html/rfc7692) `permessage-deflate` extension, which enables applications to request compression of message payloads.

-To ensure that no regressions would be introduced, Claudio also added support in libsoup for running the [Autobahn 🛣 test suite](https://github.com/crossbario/autobahn-testsuite), which resulted in in a number of fixes.
+To ensure that no regressions would be introduced, Claudio also added support in libsoup for running the [Autobahn 🛣 test suite](https://github.com/crossbario/autobahn-testsuite), which resulted in a number of fixes.

 ## Releases, Releases!

-This March we released [WebKitGTK 2.24][webkitgtk-224] and [WPE WebKit 2.24][wpewebkit-224] in sync, and the same for the current stable, 2.26.
+Last March we released [WebKitGTK 2.24][webkitgtk-224] and [WPE WebKit 2.24][wpewebkit-224] in sync, and the same for the current stable, 2.26.
 As a matter of fact, most releases since 2.22 have been done in lockstep and this has been working extremely well.